Hold on just a sec...

 0 or 3 credits

-4Demonstrate basic application of principles of visual and interaction design to create low-fidelity prototypes.
+5Demonstrate basic application of principles of systems and interaction design to create low-fidelity prototypes.

 No grades available